-The College of Social Sciences and Public Affairs, through the Department of Psychology, offers the Family Studies Minor.
+The College of Social Sciences and Public Affairs, through the Department of Psychological Science, offers the Family Studies Minor.

 The interdisciplinary field of Family Studies focuses on human development within the family context as well as the family’s interactions with broader social institutions.